jleath/Gitlet/hw4/spec/hw4.md

     x.enqueue(-3.4) // 33.1 44.8 62.3 -3.4
     x.dequeue()     // 44.8 62.3 -3.4    0 (returns 33.1)

-Note that this last call is slow as it requires moving every single item to the left.
-For larger arrays this would get uch worse. spot to get the desired array [44.8, 62.3, ..., 194.4].
+Note that the call to `dequeue` is very slowas it requires moving every single item to the left.
+For larger arrays this would result in unacceptable performance.

 The ArrayRingBuffer will improve this runtime substantially by using the 'ring buffer' data structure.
 A ring buffer first starts empty and of some predefined length.
 For example, this is a 7-element buffer: